w3f/Grants-Program/applications/Kaladin.md

 - Python, Javascript, HTML, CSS, Solidity https://kaladin.gitbook.io/api-docs/quick-start

-Things that shouldn’t be part of the application (see also our [FAQ](../docs/faq.md)):

-- The (future) tokenomics of your project
-- For non-infrastructure projects—deployment and hosting costs, maintenance or audits
-- Business-oriented activities (marketing, business planning), events or outreach

 ### Ecosystem Fit

 Help us locate your project in the Polkadot/Substrate/Kusama landscape and what problems it tries to solve by answering each of these questions: